 Criminal

-His varied Crown Court practice encompasses a variety of serious criminal offences including murder, firearms, violence, sexual offences, drugs and fraud.
+His varied Crown Court practice encompasses a variety of serious criminal offences including murder, firearms, violence, sexual offences, drugs fraud and complex VHCC cases.

 Richard is experienced in dealing with complex and voluminous evidence which often involves expert evidence regarding cell site, firearms, computers and environmental issues.
 He is also experienced in dealing with complex expert medical evidence in the area of diminished responsibility and pharmacology.